-The GROW framework can be used in conversations, meetings and everyday leadership – it’s not necessarily something you need to set aside a specific time or location for.
+The GROW framework can be used in conversations, video calls, meetings and everyday leadership – it’s not necessarily something you need to set aside a specific time or location for.

 At each stage of the GROW process, you guide the coachee through various questions, helping them to discover how to meet their goals or desired outcomes.
 Sometimes the process is quite straightforward, other times it can take a little longer.
 On occasion it may go back and forth between stages before definitive actions take place.
 Critically, you need to listen actively in order to know when to move on.
 You may ask another question, move to a different stage or pause, probe, clarify, reflect, summarise, go backwards or delve deeper.
 These are all skills needed to be a perceptive and effective coach.

 To illustrate how a coaching journey relates to the GROW stages here is an example of climbing a mountain:

 |Goals and Aspirations||This is the end point – such as climbing to the top of a mountain – that the coachee wants to reach.
 You help the coachee to define the goal so that it is very clear to the coachee when they have achieved it through questions such as; Why this mountain?
 Why now?
 What will it feel like when you get there?
 When will you have done it by?|